 Cleaved cleft chins, white teeth, braces, pink watermelon lipgloss, and beards all seem ridiculous these days.
 Behind a mask there’s no way to shine a smile of gratitude to a shop clerk or for someone’s kindness in holding open a door.
 We look plastic in polarized soundless shock.
-The cranes fly overhead in t-formations migrating from and to places I never studied and to think about it those birds I knew, birds where I’ve been basking in year and outside tome.
+The cranes fly overhead in t-formations migrating from and to places I never studied and to think about it those birds I knew, birds where I’ve been basking in year’s outside.
 We live in the same warmth that those millions of million year old northerners calved their ill suited families to drag suitcases behind them.
 Straining and scraping down all the front porch stairs while waiving goodbye wearing dry dirt colored corduroys and flag striped mock tops.
 Masking the sounds of the dead floorboards as winter draws nearer, I cracked my knuckles on hands divided by savage time.

 Neither extrovert nor introvert, but ambivert, staying home rather than going out’s never been an issue.
 Yet I love learning from all kinds of interesting and vastly different people than myself.
 And socializing face to face is something I enjoy.
 My friends range from a 67 year old ex Hell’s Angel who’s one of my BFFs, to a 20 year old Hodgkin lymphoma survivor married to a sweetheart of a woman who is currently serving in Afghanistan.
 Clearly I don’t discriminate when it comes to friends.
 Variety in life seeds knowledge and patience.
 Learning to ask questions and listen – not quite my strongest personality trait prior to cancer is something I’m still working on – but I was admittedly insecure for a variety of reasons.

 How does a social animal such as myself make it easy to say “Home!”